Feed Setup

 Feed file hosting

 The Waze content acquisition system automatically fetches your feed data periodically.
-To ensure that Waze retrieves the correct feed file, make it accessible over standard network protocols (HTTP, HTTPS, FTP or SFTP).
+To ensure Waze retrieves the correct feed file:

-• The content acquisition system fetches data every few minutes.
-If you have special requirements regarding the feed frequency, please contact the Waze team so that we can adjust our polling periods to reflect your feed update cycle.
+The content acquisition system fetches data every few minutes.
+If you have special requirements regarding the feed frequency, add a note indicating this request when submitting the feed, or contact the Waze team so we can adjust our polling periods to reflect your feed update cycle.

 XML validation